 - What Can I Do with This Major?

 Links and log-in instructions are available at the Career and Civic Engagement Center career database page.

 Connect with Alums!

-- Attend Alumna-in-Residence sessions to connect with alums who return to campus to share their experiences; check out the schedule in Handshake.
+- Attend alumnae/i chats to connect with alums who are excited to share their experiences with students; check out the schedule in Handshake.

 There are many people on campus available to talk with you about your interests including your dean, major adviser, professors and the Career and Civic Engagement Center.
 To meet with a career counselor in Career Engagement, schedule an appointment in Handshake.

 - Credit/No Credit

 - Undergraduate Degree Requirements